HISTORY

 Joe Ryan collecting drinking water samples, Cuá-Bocay valley, Department Matagalpa, Nicaragua 1988.

-The need for this work was epitomized in a single statistic from WHO (World Health Organization): infant mortality, death before 5 years old, was 68 per 1000 live births in Nicaragua in 1991 when TASCA began, compared to 3 – 8/1000 in more developed countries.
+The need for this work is epitomized in a single statistic from WHO (World Health Organization): “Infant mortality, death before 5 years old, was 68 per 1000 live births in Nicaragua in 1991” compared to 3 – 8/1000 in more developed countries.
 About 25% of this infant mortality was caused by water-borne diseases.
-Providing clean drinking water as part of a general improvement in sanitation practices is proven to have a major impact on improving infant morbidity and mortality by 25%.
+Providing clean drinking water as part of a general improvement in hygiene and sanitation practices is proven to have a major impact on improving infant morbidity and mortality by 25%.

 Fred Jacob, (right) TASCA Operations Manager, discussing a chlorinator installation on a typical water storage tank with a villager and two Water Ministry technicians, Jinotega, Nicaragua.
 2002